maxxamudd/GuessWhoProject/README.md

 # GuessWhoProject
-This is my version of the classic Milton Bradley game Guess Who.
+c# This is my version of the classic Milton Bradley game Guess Who.

+Demonstrates skills in object manipulation, loops, and creating functions.